tomniekerken/tomniekerken/README.md

 ### Who I am

-- :de: As a knowledgeable 21 year old young talent I currently live near Hamburg, a famous city in Germany
+- :globe_with_meridians: As a knowledgeable 21 year old young developer I currently live near Hamburg, a famous city in Germany

 - :man_student: I studied at the SAE Institute Germany from 2020 to 2022 and was successfully awarded my **Diploma** and **Bachelor of Science** in Webdesign & Development